Benefits Year Ending (BYE) - Pandemic Unemployment

 You can find the date your benefit year ends by looking for the “Effective Date” and the “BYE” or Benefit Year End date on your account on Jobs4TN.gov.

 - The federal government requires claimants who reach their BYE, but are still unemployed, to file a new claim.

 - The BYE represents the claimant’s original filing date.
-If they filed in March 2020, regardless of the federal program extension to Sept.
-4, 2021, the claimant’s benefit year has ended, and they must file a new claim.
+If they filed in March 2020, regardless of the federal program extension to July 3, 2021, in Tennessee, the claimant’s benefit year has ended, and they must file a new claim.
 This is a federal regulation.

 - The Department will review new claims filed after a claimant’s BYE to redetermine program eligibility and weekly benefit amount.